Video DRM protection: how to actually stop downloads

 Both gaps have the same answer, and it isn't another lock.

 The answer is accountability.
 Kinescope offers two kinds of watermark.
-A dynamic one stamps each viewer's identifier (their email or ID, passed in through the embed code) and jumps to random spots as the video plays, so there's no clean crop that removes it; if a recording shows up in a resale group later, it points back to the account it came from.
+A dynamic one stamps each viewer's identifier (their email or ID, passed in through the embed code) and jumps to random spots as it plays, so there's no clean crop that removes it; if a recording shows up in a resale group, it points back to the account it came from.
 A visible "this copy belongs to john@example.com" is a deterrent in itself.
-A static watermark is a fixed text or logo, for branding rather than tracing leaks.
+A static watermark is a fixed text or logo, for branding rather than tracing.
+You set the text, the moving pattern, and how visibly it appears; carry the viewer's identifier in it and a leaked recording stops being anonymous.

 So the framing is two layers: DRM blocks downloading and blacks out recording on hardware-backed sessions; a watermark makes whatever's left (software-only sessions and the camera) traceable.
 A setup with only one has a known gap.